ianrastall/text-utils/books/ada/book-ada-04.md

 Here, `Vehicle_Speed` is clearly a type, `current_speed` is a variable, and `max_speed` is a constant.

+Large, long-lived Ada programs often extend these conventions with lightweight prefixes that encode intent without sacrificing readability.
+For example, embedded teams may adopt a “systems Hungarian” style such as `In_Speed` or `Out_Voltage` to clarify data direction at call sites.
+The key is consistency: choose a scheme in your project standards and apply it everywhere so that maintainers decades later can infer semantics at a glance.

 #### 4.2.1.3 Real-World Example: Aerospace System